Loender/Book-Exchange/README.md

 3. **Build the project**

-Once that is done, in the terminal, you will need to enter
+After configuring your database settings, build the project by running:
 ```bash
 mvn clean install
 ```
+> Make sure your MySQL server is running and properly configured before launching.
 4. **Run the application**

-And finally, you can safely run the project
+Once the build is complete, you can start the application with:
 ```bash
 mvn javafx:run
 ```